 In connection with the Purchase Agreement, the Company also entered into a Registration Rights Agreement with the Purchasers.
-Pursuant to the Registration Rights Agreement, the Company filed with the SEC a registration statement covering the resale by the Purchasers of the shares of common stock into which the shares of Series C Convertible Preferred Stock are convertible.
-The Company caused the registration statement to be declared effective on June 3, 2021.
+Pursuant to the Registration Rights Agreement, the Company filed with the SEC a registration statement covering the resale by the Purchasers of the shares of common stock into which the shares of Series C Convertible Preferred Stock were convertible.
 The Registration Rights Agreement contains customary representations, warranties, agreements and indemnification rights and obligations of the parties.